yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/_index.md

 1. The connector captures change events using YugabyteDB's native gRPC replication and directly publishes them to a Kafka topic.

 {{<lead link="./using-yugabytedb-grpc-replication/">}}
-To learn about gRPC Replication, see [Using YugabyteDB gRPC replication](./using-yugabytedb-grpc-replication/).
+To learn about CDC in YugabyteDB using the gRPC Replication Protocol, see [CDC using gRPC Replication Protocol](./using-yugabytedb-grpc-replication/).
 {{</lead>}}